Customizing GitHub Actions

 Here's a grab-bag of more random settings you probably don't want to use, but exist in case you need them.

-By default cargo-dist lets all the build tasks keep running even if one of them fails, to try to get you as much as possible when things go wrong. fail-fast = true can be set to disable this.
+By default dist lets all the build tasks keep running even if one of them fails, to try to get you as much as possible when things go wrong. fail-fast = true can be set to disable this.

-By default cargo-dist breaks build tasks onto more machines than strictly necessary to create the maximum opportunities for concurrency and to increase fault-tolerance.
+By default dist breaks build tasks onto more machines than strictly necessary to create the maximum opportunities for concurrency and to increase fault-tolerance.
 For instance if you want to build for both arm64 macOS and x64 macOS, that could be done on the same machine, but we put it on two machines so they can be in parallel and succeed/fail independently. merge-tasks = true can be set to disable this.